BasioMeusPuga/twitchy/README.md

     --configure                     Configure options
     --conky [ np / tw / go ]        Generate data for conky
     -d                              Delete channel(s) from database
-    -f                              Check if your favorite channels are online -s <username>                   Sync followed channels from specified account --update                        Update to the latest git revision -v <channel name>               Watch channel's recorded videos
+    -f                              Check which of your favorite channels are online -n                              Notify if a channel comes online -s <username>                   Sync followed channels from specified account --update                        Update to the latest git revision -v <channel name>               Watch channel's recorded videos